 It seems that inefficiency isn’t always a bad thing.
 Recent research shows that dynein, a motor protein, has a “strut” like motion instead of the usual structured motion seen in other molecular motors.
-This seemingly random motion of stepping sideways, backwards, and forwards may even allow dynein to avoid cellular obstacles, which may help keep cells alive and healthy.
+This seemingly random motion of stepping sideways, backward, and forwards may even allow dynein to avoid cellular obstacles, which may help keep cells alive and healthy.

 Monty Python may claim credit for immortalizing the “silly walk,” but molecular biology beat the comedy troupe to the punch.
 It turns out that a tiny motor inside of us called dynein, one tasked with shuttling vital payloads throughout the cell’s intricate highway infrastructure, staggers like a drunken sailor, quite contrary to the regular, efficient poise of its fellow motors.